 Users have the option to record, playback, download and delete any incoming or outgoing calls.
 This feature is often implemented on an individual extension basis, so you make this a system-wide feature or you can choose which phones or extension users have access to the record functions.

-Allows users to set different sets of rules for how their business phone system functions or routes calls depending on whether incoming calls are received during business hours (day) or after hours when no-one is in the office (night).
+Allows users to set different sets of rules for how their business phone system functions or routes calls depending on whether incoming calls are received during business hours (day) or after hours when no-one is in the around (night).
 Night mode typically serves as an ‘autopilot’ mode until the day mode is restored the following morning.

 This feature enables users to set up virtual meeting rooms, which can then be joined by participants on their own devices.
 Most service plans will allow access for 15-25 participants as standard.